ascend4/ascend4/A4SQP.md

       analytic solution.
     - Verified with `./a4 cutest solver_a4sqp`.

-Phase 1 should be considered complete when A4SQP can build and inspect the problem view for native ASCEND NLP examples, solve a few tiny smooth continuous examples, and provide useful diagnostics on deliberately unsupported or infeasible examples.
-Performance tuning, warm starts, decomposition, filter SQP, and standalone ABI work should remain out of scope until this baseline is stable.
+Phase 1 should now be treated as complete for the current ASCEND-native
+prototype: A4SQP can build and inspect the problem view for native ASCEND NLP examples, solve a focused suite of small smooth continuous examples, and provide basic diagnostics on setup, QP, and line-search failures.
+Performance tuning, warm starts, decomposition, filter SQP, and standalone ABI work remain Phase 2+ scope.

 ### Phase 2: Robustness and Diagnostics